darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ReasonML and OCaml are both syntaxes:
 - ReasonML is a JS-like syntax for the OCaml language
-- OCaml has a default syntax (we use this in the Dark repo)
+- OCaml has a default syntax (we use this in the Dark repo for both the backend and the client)

 ReasonML is also often used to refer to the community around compiling to JS using Bucklescript, and associated technologies.

-Again, the simplest mental model is that they're all the same.
+Again, the simplest mental model is that all the words mean the same thing.

+Specifically:
+- the Dark backend uses the native OCaml compiler and the OCaml syntax
+- the Dark client uses the Bucklescript compiler, and the OCaml syntax.

 ## Some simple OCaml code